USS Badger (DD-126)

 USS Badger (DD–126) was a United States Navy Wickes-class destroyer in commission from 1919 to 1922 and from 1930 to 1945.
 She saw service during World War II.
 She was named for Commodore Oscar C. Badger.

 Construction and commissioning

 Badger was launched on 24 August 1918 by the New York Shipbuilding Corporation at Camden, New Jersey, sponsored by Mrs. Henry F. Bryan, granddaughter of Commodore Badger.
-She was commissioned on 29 May 1919 with Commander Q. T. Swasey in command.
+She was commissioned on 29 May 1919.

 Service history

 Pre-World War II

 Following her commissioning, Badger reported to the United States Atlantic Fleet.
 She steamed to the Mediterranean, where she cruised until August 1919.
 Upon her return to the United States East Coast, she was assigned to the United States Pacific Fleet, arriving at San Diego, California, in September 1919.
 She served at various naval bases on the United States West Coast until May 1922, when she was decommissioned.

 Upon recommissioning in January 1930, Badger served with the Battle Force and Scouting Force in the Pacific.
 In April 1933, she returned to the Atlantic and thereafter participated in coastal cruises and reserve training.
 From 1938 to 1939, she operated with Special Squadron 4 based at Villefranche-sur-Mer, France.
 Upon her return to Norfolk, Virginia, she joined Destroyer Division 53, Patrol Force, with additional summer assignments to the Midshipmen Coastal Cruise Detachment.

 From March to April 1941, Badger was refitted to better equip her for escort duties.
 Her gun armament and two triple mounts of torpedo tubes were removed, replaced by six 3"/50 caliber dual-purpose guns.
 Two triple torpedo tube mounts were retained, and an improved anti-submarine armament of 24 depth charges was fitted.